BerendPronk/minor-bt/files/week-1/assignment-1.1.md

-# Breaking the web: An analysis of colour and JavaScript hazards
+# An analysis of colour and JavaScript hazards

 ## Colour